 Establish a routine.
 Stay connected.
 Buy good coffee.

-Are we wearing sweatpants while writing this?
+At any rate, are we wearing sweatpants while writing this?
 Only our pets and families know…

-Tips for working at home:
+Tips for work from home:

 1. Don’t be afraid to put yourself on video for calls.

-2. Make a dedicated space away from the bustle of the house that is your work space.
+2. Make a dedicated space away from the bustle of the house that is your workspace.

 4. Open your curtains or blinds.

 Remember, you will be outside less than you’re used to, and natural light matters to your health.
 Get some.
 It also helps you feel less cooped up.

 5. Don’t worry if your dog barks or your kids make a noise now and again.